zetane/ZetaForge/README.md

 ## Launch ZetaForge

-After installing via pip
+To launch ZetaForge, run the following command after installing via pip:
 ```
 zetaforge launch
 ```

-This will setup the correct services in Kubernetes, check that they are running, and then launch ZetaForge.
+This will set up the correct services in Kubernetes, check that they are running, and then launch ZetaForge.

 If something goes wrong, you can run:

 ```
 zetaforge setup
 ```

-To reconfigure the container services.
-To teardown and remove the kubernetes services, you can run:
+to reconfigure the container services.

+To teardown and remove the Kubernetes services, you can run:

 ```
 zetaforge teardown